sivertmh/sivertmh/README.md

 - 👋 Hi, I’m @sivertmh
 - 👀 I’m interested in coding and stuff
-- ⚡ Fun fact: I like IT
+- ⚡ Fun fact: I like this

 <!---
 sivertmh/sivertmh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.